-- WPA2-PSK/WPA-PSK security is enabled - A random Pre-Shared Key (also called a security key or password) is assigned.
-The Security Key/Password is printed on the back label of your cable modem/router.
+- WPA2-PSK/WPA-PSK security is enabled - A random Pre-Shared Key (also called a security key or password) that's unique for your modem/router.
+The Security Key/Password is printed on the label of your cable modem/router.
+When the cable modem is standing up, this label is located on the side of your modem.

-Cable Modem Back label:
+Cable Modem label: